Adnan Gulshair el Shukrijumah: Linked to Najibullah Zazi plot and put on the FBI most wanted terrorists list

 In June 2010, anonymous U.S. counter-terrorism officials told the Associated Press that Najibullah Zazi, who was arrested in September 2009 on charges that he planned to suicide bomb the New York City Subway system, had met with Shukrijumah in a camp in Pakistan.
 On 8 July 2010, he was put on the FBI Most Wanted Terrorists list.

 External operations council

 Shukrijumah and two other leaders were part of an "external operations council" that designed and approved terrorism plots and recruits, but his two counterparts were killed in U.S. drone attacks, leaving Shukrijumah as the de facto chief and successor to Mohammed – his former boss.
 "He would be equated with being chief of operations," FBI special agent Brian LeBlanc told the US news network, adding that investigators believed Shukrijumah was "extremely dangerous."

 However, according to the Long War Journal, Shukrijumah was al-Qaeda's operations chief for North America.

+Death

+On 6 December 2014, Pakistani special forces killed Shukrijumah during a targeted operation in the Wana Subdivision of South Waziristan Tribal District during Operation Zarb-e-Azb.